-Essential Fish Habitat for Coastal Migratory Pelagics
+Essential Fish Habitat (EFH) for Coastal Migratory Pelagics

-The Magnuson-Stevens Act requires federal fishery management councils and the NMFS to designate EFH for species managed under FMPs.
-Federal regulations that implement the EFH program encourage fishery management councils and NMFS also to designate subsets of EFH as a way to highlight priority areas within EFH for conservation and management.
+The Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) requires federal fishery management councils (council) and the National Marine Fisheries Service (NMFS) to designate EFH for stocks managed under FMPs.
+Federal regulations governing EFH designations encourage councils and NMFS also to designate subsets of EFH as a way to highlight priority areas within EFH for conservation and management.
 These subsets of EFH are called EFH-Habitat Areas of Particular Concern (EFH-HAPCs or HAPCs) and are designated based on ecological importance, susceptibility to human-induced environmental degradation, susceptibility to stress from development, or rarity of the habitat type.

-A description of the EFH for CMP species is provided in Amendment 18 to the CMP FMP (GMFMC and SAFMC 2011), and is incorporated herein by reference.
-EFH for CMPs include coastal estuaries from the US/Mexico border to the boundary between the areas covered by the Gulf of Mexico Fishery Management Council and the South Atlantic Fishery Management Council from estuarine waters out to depths of 100 fathoms (GMFMC 2004).
-In the South Atlantic, EFH for coastal migratory pelagic species includes sandy shoals of capes and offshore bars, high profile rocky bottom and barrier island ocean-side waters, from the surf to the shelf break zone, but from the Gulf Stream shoreward, including Sargassum.
-In addition, all coastal inlets, all state-designated nursery habitats of particular importance to coastal migratory pelagics (for example, in North Carolina this would include all primary nursery areas and all secondary nursery areas).
+A description of the EFH for CMP stocks is provided in Amendment 18 to the CMP FMP (GMFMC and SAFMC 2011) and is incorporated herein by reference.
+The EFH for CMPs include coastal estuaries from the US/Mexico border to the boundary between the areas covered by the Gulf of Mexico (Gulf) Council and the South Atlantic Council from estuarine waters out to depths of 100 fathoms, or 600 ft (GMFMC 2004).
+In the South Atlantic, EFH for CMP stocks includes sandy shoals of capes and offshore bars, high profile rocky bottom and barrier island ocean-side waters, from the surf to the shelf break zone, but from the Gulf Stream shoreward, including Sargassum.
+It also includes all coastal inlets and all state-designated nursery habitats of particular importance to CMP species (for example, in North Carolina this would include all primary and secondary nursery areas).

 For cobia, EFH also includes high salinity bays, estuaries, and seagrass habitat.
-In addition, the Gulf Stream is an essential fish habitat because it provides a mechanism to disperse coastal migratory species with pelagic larvae.
-For king and Spanish mackerel and cobia, essential fish habitat occurs in the South Atlantic and Mid-Atlantic Bights.
+In addition, the Gulf Stream is considered EFH because it provides a mechanism to disperse the pelagic larvae of CMP species.
+For king and Spanish mackerel and cobia, EFH occurs in the South Atlantic and Mid-Atlantic Bights.